ruthpohrp/tp/docs/UserGuide.md

 Format: `delete INDEX`

 <div markdown="span" class="alert alert-danger">:warning: **WARNING:** This command deletes the index of the list on the right hand side (i.e. if its filtered,
-`delete 1` will delete the first index in the filtered list and not the entire list).
+`delete 1` will delete the first index in the filtered list and not the entire list.
 </div>

 Example(s):